 The new VCT rules have reduced the general number of deals available, but this has not affected Calculus, according to Mr Glencross, because of its focus on growth investing.
 In his view 80% of companies considered in the past would still qualify under new rules.
 Most of the deals come exclusively to Calculus via corporate advisers or as the management of underlying companies come back for a second or third time.

-The VCT focuses on healthcare, applied technology, IT, telecoms, transportation and environmental services.
+Sectors of interest include healthcare, applied technology, IT, telecoms, transportation and environmental services.
 Healthcare is a wide sector, and could encompass the provision of a service to a patient or pharma services, diagnostics or health services for example.
 Calculus prefers business-to-business companies, although consumer businesses may also be considered.

 An example of a company within the current portfolio is Mexican-themed fast food chain Benito’s Hat.
 The investment from Calculus will enable the roll out of the chain across London.
 Another example is Genedrive, which hopes to bring molecular diagnostic testing for tuberculosis to the point of patient care.